monyhar/monyhar/monyhar/docs/infra/new_builder.md

 groups are somewhat arbitrary, but there are some builder groups with
 significance:

-* `chromium.$OS` - These are builder groups for builders that provide testing coverage for a specific OS.
+* `monyhar.$OS` - These are builder groups for builders that provide testing coverage for a specific OS.
 These builders are watched by the main sheriff rotation so they must be in a state where builds generally succeed.
-* `chromium` - This is a builder group for builders that produce archived builds for each OS.
+* `monyhar` - This is a builder group for builders that produce archived builds for each OS.
 These builders are watched by the main sheriff rotation.
-* `chromium.fyi` - This is a catch-all builder group for FYI builders (builders that do not have a formal sheriff rotation).
-Avoid using this, instead add to/create an OS-specific FYI builder group if you are testing an OS-specific configuration (e.g. `chromium.android.fyi`) or a feature/team-specific builder group (e.g. `chromium.updater`).
+* `monyhar.fyi` - This is a catch-all builder group for FYI builders (builders that do not have a formal sheriff rotation).
+Avoid using this, instead add to/create an OS-specific FYI builder group if you are testing an OS-specific configuration (e.g. `monyhar.android.fyi`) or a feature/team-specific builder group (e.g. `monyhar.updater`).

 > **Note:** If you're creating a try builder, its name should match the name of
 > the CI builder it mirrors.
 The builder group for the try builder should